 Who Lives in the C-Suite?
 Organizational Structure and the Division of Labor in Top Management, [Written with Maria Guadalupe and Hongyi Li], Management Science (forthcoming).Paper in pdf format.

-Span of Control and Span of Activity [Written with Bandiera, Oriana, Andrea Prat, and Raffaella Sadun] Harvard Business School Working Paper, No. 12-053, December 2011.
-(Revised February 2012.)
+Span of Control and Span of Attention [Written with Oriana Bandiera, Andrea Prat, and Raffaella Sadun], Harvard Business School Working Paper, No. 12-053, December 2011.
+(Revised February 2012, February 2014.)
 Working Paper in pdf format.

 The Flattened Firm--Not As Advertised, California Management Review, 55 no. 1, (Fall 2012).
-Working Paper in pdf format.
+Journal Article in pdf format.